0xADE1A1DE/AssemblyLine/README.md

 	asmline [-r] [-p] [-c CHUNK_SIZE>1] [-o ELF_FILENAME_NO_EXT] path/to/file.asm

 DESCRIPTION:
-	Generates machine code from a file containing x64 assembly instructions.
+	Generates machine code from a file or stdin containing x64 assembly instructions.
         Machine code could be executed directly without the need for an executable file format.
         Obtain command-line instructions for generating an ELF binary file from assembly code.
 ```